 As of early 2015, the fees were $365 for the application and $85 for biometrics, but check the Forms page of the USCIS website for the latest fees.

-Form I-90 may be filed and paid for via the Internet or mailed to USCIS.
+Form I-90 may be filed and paid for via the Internet using a system called USCIS ELIS, or mailed to USCIS.
 The address is on the website.
 Filing electronically is convenient for payment purposes, but it’s not a one-step process -- you will need to send your supporting documents by mail.